snake-plissken/cSharpGeocodio/README.md

 # Please note, this is meant for accesing the Geocodio version 1.2 API.
 For higher versions, please use the main branch or an applicable branch (if it exists).

-### To use, install the nuget package cSharpGeocodio, version 1.0.2
+### To use, install the nuget package cSharpGeocodio version along track version 1.0.* (currently we are at 1.0.3)

 Usage and examples are below.